Do you have friends or flatmates who suffer from mental health?

 No matter the mental health problem that someone deals with, they'll have good days and bad days.
-That is why it's important to encourage them and try not have negative conversations with them that could make them feel worse.
+That's why it's important to encourage them.
+Try not to have negative conversations with them that could make them feel worse.

 - Don't make them feel like a burden/inconvenience

 Saying things like, 'you need to cheer up' or 'you're just bringing me down' are the worst things you could say to someone.
 Let them know they can talk to you when they really need to and that you genuinely want to listen instead of just being sat on your phone.

 If you plan on inviting some mates around to yours or know of an event going on that they'd be interested in - let them know!
 They might decline because they're having a bad day but at least they'll feel more involved.

 - Give them space when they need it

 If they do decline your invitation, don't give them grief about it and make them feel bad.
 Mental health doesn't choose when it's going to strike and could hit them when they least expect it and they might just need to be on their own.